 The maximum structure footprint, height, and yard regulations for a detached accessory dwelling unit are listed in Table 19.910.1.E.4.b.
-Structures that exceed any of the maximums associated with an Type I-ADU review require Type II review.
-Structures are not allowed to exceed any of the maximums associated with a Type II review without approval of a variance per Section 19.911.
+Structures that exceed any of the maximums associated with an ADU require Type II approval of a variance per Section 19.911.

-Table 19.910.1.E.4.b Footprint, Height, and Required Yards for Detached Accessory Dwelling Units Standard Type I Type A ADU Type I ADU Maximum Structure Footprint 600 sq ft 800 sq ft Maximum Structure Height 15', limited to 1 story 25', limited to 2 stories Required Side and Rear Yard 5-ft Base zone requirement for side and rear yard 5 ft Required Front Yard 10' behind front yard as defined in Section 19.201, unless located at least 40' from the front lot line.
-Base zone requirement for front yard.
-Required Street Side Yard Base zone requirement for street side yard c.
-Design Standards
+Table 19.910.1.E.4.b Footprint, Height, and Required Yards for Detached Accessory Dwelling Units Standard ADU Maximum Structure Footprint 800 sq ft Maximum Structure Height 25', limited to 2 stories Required Side and Rear Yard 5 ft Required Front Yard Base zone requirement for front yard.
+Required Street Side Yard Base zone requirement for street side yard

-- A detached accessory structure shall must include at least 2 two of the design details listed below.
-An architectural feature may be used to comply with more than 4 one standard. - (a) Covered porch at least 5 ft deep, as measured horizontally from the face of the main building façade to the edge of the deck, and at least 5 ft wide. - (b) Recessed entry area at least 2 ft deep, as measured horizontally from the face of the main building façade, and at least 5 ft wide. - (c) Roof eaves with a minimum projection of 12 in from the intersection of the roof and the exterior walls. - (d) Horizontal lap siding between 3 to 7 in wide (the visible portion once installed).
-The siding material may be wood, fiber-cement, or vinyl. - (e) Window trim around all windows at least 3 in wide and 5/8 in deep. - (2) An applicant may request a variance to the design standards in Subsection 19.901.1.E.4.c(1) through a Type II variance review, pursuant to Subsection 19.911.3.B.
+- c.
+Design Standards - A detached accessory structure must include at least two of the design details listed below.
+An architectural feature may be used to comply with more than one standard. - (a) Covered porch at least 5 ft deep, as measured horizontally from the face of the main building façade to the edge of the deck, and at least 5 ft wide. - (b) Recessed entry area at least 2 ft deep, as measured horizontally from the face of the main building façade, and at least 5 ft wide. - (c) Roof eaves with a minimum projection of 12 in from the intersection of the roof and the exterior walls. - (d) Horizontal lap siding between 3 to 7 in wide (the visible portion once installed).
+The siding material may be wood, fiber-cement, or vinyl. - (e) Window trim around all windows at least 3 in wide and 5/8 in deep. - (2) An applicant may request a variance to the design standards in Subsection 19.901.1.E.4.c (1) through a Type II variance review, pursuant to Subsection 19.911.3.B. - (3) An accessory dwelling unit structure with a floor-to-ceiling height of 9 ft or more is required to have a roof pitch of at least 4/12. - d.
+Privacy Standards - (1) Privacy standards are required for detached accessory dwelling units-